I wanted to build a house

 Non-traditional modern

 In grade school I’d often bike over to my best friend’s house.
 His parents owned an apple orchard and greenhouses.
 But the really cool thing was their house.
 Swedes generally are a traditional lot.
-Their house was not.
+My friend’s house was not.
 It was architect designed, custom built and made the news when originally constructed.
 It was single level, with no basement and a flat roof.
 Plus south-facing walls almost entirely of glass.
 Very mid-century modern.

 Maybe that house was what got me interested in architecture and what a house could look like.